-- 1. For communication with RADWAG barcode scanners use RS232 interfaces and simplex transmission (one-way direction) without handshaking.
-For this purpose, use of second line of the cable is sufficient.Used scanners should be equipped with RS232 interface, both hardware and software handshaking must be disabled. - 2.
-Transmission parameters can be set for both weighing devices and scanners.
+- For communication with RADWAG barcode scanners use RS232 interfaces and simplex transmission (one -way direction) without handshaking.
+For this purpose, use of second line of the cable is sufficient.
+Transmission parameters can be set for both weighing devices and scanners. - 2.
+Both mass comparator and scanners have the possibility of setting of transmission parameters.
 For both devices the following parameters must comply: baud rate, data bits quantity, parity control, stop bits quantity; e.g. 9600,8,N,1 baud rate 9600 bit/s, data 8-bits, no parity control, 1 stop bit. - 3.
 Barcode scanners can send additional information apart from the expected barcode; e.g. symbology (type of barcode).
 Due to the fact that RADWAG devices and software do not use such information, it is advisable to disable it. - 4.
 Some RADWAG systems can omit unnecessary information by using parameters that mark the beginning and the length of the code required to analysis.